MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-managing-projects-with-jobs.md

 <!-- [!INCLUDE[complete_sample_data](includes/complete_sample_data.md)]   -->

 This walkthrough introduces you to the project management features in jobs.
 Jobs are a way for you to schedule the usage of your company's resources and to keep track of the various costs associated with the resources on a specific project.
-Jobs involves the consumption of employee hours, machine hours, stock items, and other types of usage that you may want to track as a job progresses.
+Jobs involves the consumption of employee hours, machine hours, inventory items, and other types of usage that you may want to track as a job progresses.

  This walkthrough covers the setup of a new job in addition to some common tasks such as handling fixed pricing, making payment by installments, posting invoices from jobs, and copying jobs.